-In summary, we present an optimized cooling architecture on the sequential arrangement of the conditional and unconditional measurements.
-We analyse and compare the advantages and disadvantages of both CM and UM on the cooling rate and the success probability.
-We obtain analytically for the first time an expression of the optimized unconditional measurement-interval $\tau_{\rm opt}^u=\pi/(\Omega_d+\Omega_{d+1})$ in parallel to that of the conditional measurement~\cite{TwoModeCooling}.
-Here the dominant Rabi frequency $\Omega_d$ depends on the dominant distribution of the resonator in the Fock state of $n_d=k_BT/(\hbar\omega_a)$ and the coupling strength between the target system and the detector.
-The compromise of the advantages of both measurement strategies gives rise to an optimized hybrid cooling algorithm assisted by the reinforcement learning.
-That is justified by the cooperative cooling performance as we defined to quantify the comprehensive cooling efficiency for arbitrary cooling-by-measurement strategy.
+In summary, we present an optimized cooling architecture on a sequential arrangement of both conditional and unconditional measurements.
+We analyse and compare the advantages and disadvantages of both CM and UM on cooling rate and success probability.
+We obtain analytically for the first time an analytical expression for the optimized unconditional measurement-interval $\tau_{\rm opt}^u=\pi/(\Omega_d+\Omega_{d+1})$ in parallel to that for conditional measurement~\cite{TwoModeCooling}.
+Here the dominant Rabi frequency $\Omega_d$ depends on the dominant distribution of resonator in its Fock state with $n_d=k_BT/(\hbar\omega_a)$ and the coupling strength between target and detector.
+The combination of the advantages of both measurement strategies gives rise to an optimized hybrid cooling algorithm assisted by the reinforcement learning.
+It is justified by the cooperative cooling performance as we defined to quantify the comprehensive cooling efficiency for arbitrary cooling-by-measurement strategy.
 Our work therefore pushes the cooling-by-measurement to an unattained degree in regard of efficiency and feasibility.
-Also, it offers an appealing interdisciplinary application of quantum control and artificial intelligence.
+It offers an appealing interdisciplinary application of quantum control and artificial intelligence.